 Frank then swiftly makes his way up to Nick and says that he’ll only talk with him if his agents stand down.
 However, Black Widow rectifies his request as she shoots some stun darts into his neck which knocks him out.
 As Fury and company carry him on board, Romanoff informs him that Cain regrettably managed to limp away during the confrontation.

 After the Helicarrier takes off, Castle wakes up as he finds himself confronted by Natasha, Nick and his right-hand agent Maria Hill (voiced by Kari Wahlgren).
-Fury shows off Frank’s rap sheet of his various killings involving numerous criminals and states that while he didn’t have too great of a problem with the slayings of low-life criminals, Castle’s recent action has interfered with S.H.I.E.L.D’s operation.
+Fury shows off Frank’s rap sheet of his various killings involving numerous criminals and states that while he didn’t have too great of a problem with the slayings of low-life thugs, Castle’s recent action has interfered with S.H.I.E.L.D’s operation.
 Fury then informs him about a terrorist organization that’s at the root of the recent street slayings via high-tech armaments: Leviathan.
 It turns out that this devious group managed to steal “S.H.I.E.L.D.’s proprietary weapons technology”.
 Maria exclaims that those guns have a similar operating system that their own laser-powered firearms have.
 Fury and company then exclaim that Cain was supposed to lead them to Leviathan, but are now unable to due to Frank’s interference.

 Believing that Cain possibly told Castle about the location for the weapons, Nick tries to get the information from him.
 However, the Punisher says that he’ll only cooperate if he’s relieved of his hi-tech cuffs and he’s allowed to go after Leviathan.
 After Fury reluctantly frees him, Frank takes out his digital device and shows him Cain’s current location, since he apparently placed a tracker on him.
 Afterwards, Nick informs him that Black Widow will be accompanying him on the mission.